TOP

 On the day Elmo was discharged as a Captain, 1 March '46, he started working for the Ohio Brass C., Mansfield, Ohio as a development engineer on mining and electrical equipment.
 He was trasfered first to Barberton, Ohio and then to San Francisco where he was district sales manager until he retired in 1984.
 Huston started working again in 1991 and retired again in 2001 after being a sales repersentative for a company involved with eletric transit.

-Elmo and Cena were married in 1968 and lived in San Francisco and Oakland until Cena died in 1994.
+Elmo and Cena Bailey were married in 1968 and lived in San Francisco and Oakland until Cena died in 1994.

 In 1980, Cena organized the first reunion of Crew7.
 They met on a house boat on Lake Mead, Nevada for the first time in 35 years to celebrate VJ Day.